Met Deco #14: Ninon Petras, telecommuting and well-being

 Take your time.
 I recommend second hand.
 The ideal is to prioritize your purchases.
-It is important to spend money on the furniture in which we sleep, we sit, and we work.
+It is important to spend money first on the furniture in which we sleep, sit, and work.
 Then, opt for the functional: the kitchen and the water features.
 And finally, if there is budget left, you can invest in decoration.
 The most important thing is to feel comfortable and sleep well.
-It's important to sit well on the sofa and have an environment where we are happy to be, even before decorating it.
+It's important to sit well on the couch and have an environment where we are happy to be, even before decorating it.
 Decoration is not the priority.

-And on rainy days?
+What about rainy days?

 Interview by Imane Charkaoui

-Formatting by Coralie Mottu
+Format by Coralie Mottu